shapeshifter/shapeshifter-library-java/README.md

 The Shapeshifter library is a library written in Java that implements the [Shapeshifter](https://www.lfenergy.org/projects/shapeshifter/) UFTP (USEF Flex Trading Protocol) protocol, and the UFTP protocol is part of a larger initiative called USEF, or Universal Smart Energy Framework.
-The Shapeshifter library uses the [Spring Boot](https://spring.io/) framework, but otherwise it aims to be as technology neutral as possible.
+The Shapeshifter library is divided into a number of modules, and all modules are as technology neutral as possible.
+The module `shapeshifter-spring` is built on top of the Spring Boot framework [Spring Boot](https://spring.io/).

 The main reasons for using Spring Boot are

 1. it is a relatively lightweight framework for setting up microservice endpoints
-2. it uses dependency injection, which is used throughout the library
+2. it uses dependency injection, which is used in the `shapeshifter-spring` module, and can be used from within your application to assemble building blocks.

-Therefore, apart from the Spring Boot dependency, the shapeshifter library aims to make no assumptions on your technology stack, so you can plug in any ORM framework, any RDBMS or document database in your development stack and use this library.
+We have limited the use of Spring Boot only to the `shapeshifter-spring` module, so if you choose not to use Spring or Spring Boot in your application, you can simply ignore this module and only use the other modules.
+Apart from the Spring Boot dependency in the `shapeshifter-spring` module, the shapeshifter library aims to make no assumptions on your technology stack, so you can plug in any ORM framework, any RDBMS or document database in your development stack and use this library.
 Furthermore, there are no assumptions on whether you use synchronous or asynchronous processing in your stack.